Carbon-izer Presents Waco, Texas - Loop 340

 INTERSTATE 35 to U.S. HIGHWAY 84

 Here, Loop 340 crosses Interstate 35 once more.
 The Interstate 35/Loop 340 interchange was rebuilt in the mid to late 2000s.
 It's a bit hard to describe but it made the interchange more direct without the numerous yield spots and tight curves that plagued the old ramp.
 For whatever reason, though, you can't go from westbound 340 to northbound I-35 without being funneled through the New Road stoplight.
 Check out the I-35 page here.
+At this point the road becomes West Loop 340.

 Central Texas Marketplace / 2400 W. Loop 340